-Numerous of successful secessions have allowed people greater freedom and self-determination: Greek independence from the Ottoman Empire, the Hungarian split with the Soviet Union in 1989, Singapore's secession from Malaysia in 1965, Ireland's independence from the UK, and countless others.
+Numerous successful secessions have allowed people greater freedom and self-determination: Greek independence from the Ottoman Empire, the Hungarian split with the Soviet Union in 1989, Singapore's secession from Malaysia in 1965, Ireland's independence from the United Kingdom, and countless others.

 Nigeria's impotence as ungovernable, divided, separate, hostile, and unequal nation is apparent for all to see.
 Nigeria, as we know it, is dead!
 The country is irrevocably broken along ethnic, linguistic, geographical, religious, and cultural lines.
 The sooner the Nigerian people accept this, the sooner the break-up and the sooner we can move on.

 From time to time, the break-up of Nigeria becomes inevitable to many of us who believe that “In the course of human events, it is necessary for one people to dissolve the political bands which have connected them.”

 We're in one of those periods now, and while the reasons are unique, the historical moment is not new.
 In 1953, the Northerners considered secession from the Nigerian colony that would soon be an independent nation.

 The words of our founding fathers that Nigeria is not one country remain prophetically instructive.